 Function isn’t the type of game that you can lose yourself in.
 It comes with very few bells and whistles to distract you from the rather repetitive workouts and that doesn’t allow you to be immersed in the world Function has created for you to exist in.
 After a couple of workouts, you get the feeling that there isn’t too much more to experience in here, and despite them providing you a timer for each circuit, the feeling that this is going on far too long was pretty pervasive during my time with Function.

 If you’re going to instill Function into your everyday workout, then there is plenty of replayability to be found within Function.
-It’s updating new exercises into the circuit and the developers are dedicated into turning it into a full-fledged workout from the sounds of it.
+It’s updating new exercises into the circuit and the developers at Immersive Innovations are dedicated into turning it into a full-fledged workout from the sounds of it.
 The problem is if you’re coming to Function for anything resembling your typical VR experience, you’re going to be sorely disappointed as the presentation is awfully dull and you won’t even have music to accompany your workout.
 Very little is here to keep you coming back to it in its current state.

 Fitness Scalability- 7/10